stonepros/stone/doc/rados/troubleshooting/troubleshooting-mon.rst

 for ``ssh``.
 If your monitor host's IP tables have such a ``REJECT`` rule in place, clients connecting from a separate node will fail to mount with a timeout error.
-You need to address ``iptables`` rules that reject clients trying to connect to Ceph daemons.
+You need to address ``iptables`` rules that reject clients trying to connect to Stone daemons.
 For example, you would need to address rules that look like this appropriately::

 	REJECT all -- anywhere anywhere reject-with icmp-host-prohibited

-You may also need to add rules to IP tables on your Ceph hosts to ensure that clients can access the ports associated with your Ceph monitors (i.e., port 6789 by default) and Ceph OSDs (i.e., 6800 through 7300 by default).
+You may also need to add rules to IP tables on your Stone hosts to ensure that clients can access the ports associated with your Stone monitors (i.e., port 6789 by default) and Stone OSDs (i.e., 6800 through 7300 by default).
 For example::

 	iptables -A INPUT -m multiport -p tcp -s {ip-address}/{netmask} --dports 6789,6800:7300 -j ACCEPT